RaspberryPiFoundation/scratch-curriculum/en-GB/create-your-own-world/index.md

 ## Save your project { .save }

 ## Challenge: Treasure! {.challenge}
+Right-click on the treasure chest sprite and choose 'show'.

-Can you add a new treasure chest sprite, using the image 'chest.svg'.
-This treasure chest should be placed in room 3, and should say 'Well done!' when the player touches it.
+Can you make the treasure chest sprite appear only in room 3 and say 'Well done!' when the player touches it.

 ![screenshot](images/world-treasure.png)